jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 # Story Hooks
 # Mysteries

+## Siege of Netrus

+Nick believes there will be an invasion on Netrus and wishes to bolster the defenses before the final attack.
+Ideally choosing an ally if possible

+## Night Hunter

+Throughout the campaign there is an Oni shapeshifting and hunting adventurers.
+Should be identified by a Glaive but overall be friendly and helpful to the party, as he wants to be lead to further treasures.
+The three sisters of Netrus are able to control him and get him into his servitude.

 ## The Cold Blooded

 Nomadic Yuan-ti with Giant Snakes, Lizardfolk with Dinosaurs, and Kobolds pillage through the lands normally unable to survive these harsh cold climates